borg286/sevtech2/README.md

 * Crystal rock samples look like:![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_16.png)

-* When making a crystal grow by soaking it in starlight, if you continue past the maximum size there is a decent chance that a second crystal will form with higher purity (this is also the only way to increase purity).
+* When making a crystal grow by soaking it in starlight, if you continue past the maximum size there is a 1/6th chance that a second crystal will form with higher purity (this is also the only way to increase purity).
 See [here](https://youtu.be/i22YPsbfego?t=5m23s) for example

 * You ALWAYS want to use perfect crystals for rituals and collector crystals, and preferably celestial crystals